Major U.S. Gasoline Pipeline Halts Operations After Cyberattack

 Since then, the White House has announced a 100-day initiative aimed at protecting the country’s electricity system from cyberattacks by encouraging owners and operators of power plants and electric utilities to improve their capabilities for identifying cyber threats to their networks.
 It includes concrete milestones for them to put technologies into use so they can spot and respond to intrusions in real time.
 The Justice Department has also announced a new task force dedicated to countering ransomware attacks in which data is seized by hackers who demand payment from victims in order to release it.

 Suderman reported from Richmond, Virginia.
+AP Economics Writer Martin Crutsinger contributed.